Editore: George Bell & Sons, 1908

 Quantità: 1 disponibili

 Aggiungi al carrelloHardback.
 Condizione: Very Good.
 First Edition.
 First edition, first printing.
 Pages clean and bright, no markings, light wear to edges.
 Binding tight.
 No jacket.
 Light cracking to spine.
-ALL ITEMS ARE DISPATCHED FROM THE UK WITHIN 48 HOURS ( BOOKS ORDERED OVER THE WEEKEND DISPATCHED ON MONDAY) ALL OVERSEAS ORDERS SENT BY TRACKABLE AIR MAIL.
+We are closed 14th-23rd July items ordered after 9:00am on the 13th July will be shipped on 25th July, shipping times have been updated.
+ALL ITEMS ARE DISPATCHED FROM THE UK, ALL OVERSEAS ORDERS SENT BY TRACKABLE AIR MAIL.
 IF YOU ARE LOCATED OUTSIDE THE UK PLEASE ASK US FOR A POSTAGE QUOTE FOR MULTI VOLUME SETS BEFORE ORDERING.

 Editore: Henry G Bohn, 1846